Cutting Edge Science for Parkinson’s Clinicians 2020

 Professor of Nursing (clinical), Northumbria University Dr Victoria Haunton

-Consultant Geriatrician & Honorary Senior Lecturer, University Hospitals of Leicester NHS Trust Dr Daniel Van Wamelen
+Consultant Geriatrician & Honorary Associate Professor, University Hospitals Plymouth NHS Trust Dr Daniel Van Wamelen

 Movement Disorders Neurologist, Parkinson’s Foundation Centre of Excellence, King’s College Hospital Dr Christopher Kobylecki